-In my work, I approach dialog relations in living spaces.
-It alternates mainly between paintings, videos, objects, and participatory experiences.
-The starting point for producing artwork can be a sewing thread found on the bed or a coffee stain on a restaurant table.
-I am interested in investigating what these traces indicate.
-Little things attract me, and from them, I start to make art.
+I am interested in the dialogues we make in and with familiar living spaces, which I investigate through paintings, videos, objects, and participatory projects.
+I am curious to examine the meaning of the tracks people leave when expressing ideas and moving on with their lives.
+The starting point for producing an artwork can be a sewing thread found on the bed or a coffee stain on a restaurant table.
+Little things, colors, and textures attract me, and from them, my artwork starts to take shape.

-Most of the paintings I do, in oil on canvas, can be compared to cakes with a thick covering that I sometimes enrich with a little wax.
-There is leftover paint around the edges of the canvas as if it were a melting frame.
-Colorful, they can be abstract or figurative, always composed of fragments of images or ideas on a diversity of themes.
+Viewers can compare most of my oil paintings to cakes with a thick frosting that I sometimes enrich with wax.
+There is leftover paint around the edges of the canvas as if it had a melting frame.
+Usually, I produce these paintings as objects that I can hold with my hands.
+These pieces that can be abstract or figurative are composed of fragments of images and words on assorted themes.

-In my videos, I record the gesture that relates mainly to the hands.
-The acts of caressing, taking food to the mouth, pouring yourself a drink are among some of the movements I make in front of the camera to see them from another perspective.
+When I want to observe my acts and gestures upon the physical elements I work on, the video is a tool that allows me to record these gestures mainly related to the performance of my hands.
+The caressing acts, taking food to the mouth, and pouring a drink are among the movements I make in front of the camera to see them from another perspective.

-As I am also an educator and have a deep interest in the area, my classroom experiences, whether in person or online, influence my production.
-Reading and writing assignments are collaborative creation laboratories.
-From the exchanges of opinion and understanding of things, new ways of manifesting poetic potential always emerge, even without intention.
-My role is to cultivate and frame these expressions and then give them life as a work of art.
+As I am also an educator with a deep interest in this field, my classroom experiences, whether in person or online, influence my process.
+Reading and writing assignments are opportunities to exchange opinions, understand different standpoints, and new ways of manifesting poetic knowledge –– that always emerge, even without intention.
+My role is to cultivate and frame these expressions and to give them life as artworks.

 Through art, I seek joy and connection with other people.
 Consequently, my practice has become an invitation to cooperate and exchange.